hong-chen/er3t/docs/index.rst

    :align: center
    :width: 400px

-The Education and Research 3D Radiative Transfer Toolbox (EaR³T, /ɜːt/) provides high-level interfaces that can automate the process of performing IPA/3D radiative transfer calculations for measured or modeled cloud/aerosol fields using publicly available IPA/3D radiative transfer models including MCARaTS, libRadtran (IPA only), and SHDOM (under development).
+The Education and Research 3D Radiative Transfer Toolbox (EaR³T, /ɜːt/) is a Python software designed for radiative transfer applications.
+It provides high-level interfaces to automate the process of performing IPA/3D radiative transfer calculations for measured or modeled cloud/aerosol fields using publicly available IPA/3D radiative transfer models including MCARaTS, libRadtran (IPA only), and SHDOM (under development).

-The code is hosted and maintained at https://github.com/hong-chen/er3t.
+The code is publicly available at https://github.com/hong-chen/er3t.

 **Applicable area:**